 Words may lead to sales, but without a great blog image, it can be tough getting anyone to read those words.
 Blog images not only impact how many people read a blog; they can determine how much coverage it gets on social media.
-According to one study, Tweets with an image get 35 percent more re-tweets.
-On Facebook, 87 percent of the top posts include pictures of one sort or another.

 As Andy Crestodina says in his book, Content Chemistry, “a blog without an image is like a postcard without a stamp.”